MLB's pathetic punishment for throwing at a player's head needs to change

 Here’s the thing, though: Nobody in the Class of 2017-18 is primed to break the bank to the level that the record average annual value of a contract or the single biggest salary will go up, meaning Zack Greinke’s $34.42 million annual salary (which is worth slightly less because of deferrals) and the $33.25 million owed Mike Trout from 2018-20 are the benchmarks to surpass.

 If there is an argument for Harper to be the world’s first $500 million athlete, it hinges on Scott Boras making a claim that Harper deserves to make 50 percent more per year than the best pitcher in the world and the best player in the world, and even for Boras, that’s one hell of a sell.
-Of course, the last time Boras took a player of Harper’s ilk into free agent, Alex Rodriguez more than doubled the previous record of a baseball contract — and his $252 million deal with Texas, signed in December 2000, remains the third-largest deal ever in the sport’s history.
+Of course, the last time Boras took a player of Harper’s ilk into free agency, Alex Rodriguez more than doubled the previous record of a baseball contract — and his $252 million deal with Texas, signed in December 2000, remains the third-largest deal ever in the sport’s history.

 Another 11 baseball-playing months like his April — or 13, should the Nationals finally start making some playoff runs — and Harper will obliterate every financial record possible.
 He’s young.
 He’s marketable.
 He’s great.
 He’s the closest thing baseball has to a star.
 If a team’s going to gamble hundreds of millions of dollars on someone, he’s the best bet.